mdn/curriculum/curriculum/1-core/4-best-practices-and-essential-tooling.md

 - [WAI-ARIA basics](https://developer.mozilla.org/docs/Learn/Accessibility/WAI-ARIA_basics)

-- [The first rule of ARIA](https://www.w3.org/TR/using-aria/#rule1): “If you can use a native HTML element or attribute with the semantics and behavior you require already built in, instead of re-purposing an element and adding an ARIA role, state or property to make it accessible, then do so.”
+- [The first rule of ARIA](https://www.w3.org/TR/using-aria/#rule1): "If you can use a native HTML element or attribute with the semantics and behavior you require already built in, instead of re-purposing an element and adding an ARIA role, state or property to make it accessible, then do so."

 - [ARIA Authoring Practices Guide (APG)](https://www.w3.org/WAI/ARIA/apg/patterns/) (a set of useful ARIA design patterns)